Whitaker Center for STEM Education at Florida Gulf Coast University

 The biggest community successes include the Solar Go-Kart Challenge, SRO Program and the STEM Institute teacher workshops mentioned above.

 The Whitaker Center director has been involved in assisting faculty and community members with evaluation and broader impacts.
+This includes serving two County school districts with FL Dept. of Education Math Science Partnership grants facilitating professional development training for K-12 teachers.

 Elements Contributing to Success